 - Personal Care

-When searching for local care and support workers make sure you select the level of support you require so you can narrow down your results to only those with the correct qualifications and experience.
+When searching for support workers make sure you select the level of support you require so you can narrow down your results to only those with the correct qualifications and experience.

-If you have specific requirements, you can search for care and support using our advanced search feature.
-For example, if you’re looking for a care worker who has a working with children’s check (WWCC), our advanced search feature saves time and allows you to search for available care workers with a WWCC.
+If you have specific requirements, you can search for support using our advanced search feature.
+For example, if you’re looking for a support worker who has a working with children’s check (WWCC), our advanced search feature saves time and allows you to search for available support workers with a WWCC.

-In an industry first, you can also filter your search results based on care worker availability, personality, interests, qualifications and more.
+In an industry first, you can also filter your search results based on support worker availability, personality, interests, qualifications and more.
 Looking for someone who shares your love of animals?
 With Better Caring, you can find them.

-Familiarise yourself with how care and support workers are ranked in search results
+Familiarise yourself with how support workers are ranked in search results

-The Better Caring platform makes life easier for clients when searching for care workers by providing a ranking system that puts the best matches at the top of search results.
-The top three spots in search results are ranked by a combination of: location, customer feedback ranking and Better Caring badges.
-Read more about how care workers are ranked in search results here.
+The Better Caring platform makes life easier for clients when searching for support workers by providing a ranking system that puts the best matches at the top of search results.

-Get to know your care worker by reading their profile in detail
+Get to know your support worker by reading their profile in detail

-It’s worth taking the time to carefully read through prospective care and support workers’ profiles before you contact them.
+It’s worth taking the time to carefully read through prospective support workers’ profiles before you contact them.
 There, you’ll find their customer feedback, their employment history, list of qualifications, their interests, hobbies and biography.
-Bios allow our community of care and support workers to provide a more detailed description about themselves and about their motivations to provide care and support to others.
-If you take the time to carefully read through care workers profiles, you have a greater chance of finding someone who suits you and your situation perfectly.
+Bios allow our community of care and support workers to provide a more detailed description about themselves and about their motivations to provide support to others.
+If you take the time to carefully read through support workers profiles, you have a greater chance of finding someone who suits you and your situation perfectly.

-Meet and greet with the care worker before hiring them
+Meet and greet with the support worker before hiring them